willthames/octopress/source/_posts/2014-05-19-race-report-the-north-face-100km.markdown

 refilled bottles and camelbak.
-Signal wasn't good enough to send a text to Peta, which I should have done anyway &mdash; I didn't realise until the next checkpoint that the online tracker never showed me arriving at checkpoint one, and people were starting to get concernd back home!
+Signal wasn't good enough to send a text to Peta, which I should have done anyway &mdash; I didn't realise until the next checkpoint that the online tracker never showed me arriving at checkpoint one, and people were starting to get concerned back home!

 I had my one stack of the day where I tripped on some hidden obstacle and went flying.
 Thankfully it was mostly sand/dirt road, and I had nothing more than